-If a physician or professionally licensed midwife attended the birth, they must register the birth, and the parents only need to provide proof to substantiate the identity of the parent(s).
-If the birth was not attended by a physician or professionally licensed midwife, the parents need to provide proof to substantiate all five facts.
+If a physician or professionally licensed midwife or certified nurse-midwife attended the birth, they must register the birth, and the parents only need to provide proof to substantiate the identity of the parent(s).
+If the birth was not attended by a physician or professionally licensed midwife or certified nurse-midwife, the parents need to provide proof to substantiate all five facts.